Will Irwin: Books and plays

 During and after the war Irwin wrote 17 more books, including Christ or Mars?, an anti-war treatise (1923); a biography of Herbert Hoover (1928); a history of Paramount Pictures and its founder, Adolph Zukor, The House That Shadows Built (1928); and his own autobiography, The Making of a Reporter (1942).
 He also wrote two plays and continued magazine writing.

 Personal life

-Irwin was married to feminist author, Inez Haynes Irwin, who published under the name Inez Haynes Gillmore, author of Angel Island (1914) and The Californiacs (1916).
+Irwin was married to the feminist author, Inez Haynes Irwin, who published under the name Inez Haynes Gillmore, author of Angel Island (1914) and The Californiacs (1916).
 The Irwins summered in Scituate, Massachusetts, in the early 1900s.
 Will Irwin wrote a story in 1914 for The American Magazine about summer life in Scituate.

 Irwin died in 1948, at the age of 74.